Shower door frames made from stainless steel, aluminum, brass, or any other metal are strong and durable, but they are also subject to oxidation.

-For removing the rust, you can brush away the deposited rust with a wire brush.
-Then wipe out the surface with a cotton rag that can help remove the bits of rust.
+To remove the rust, brush away the deposited rust with a wire brush.
+Then wipe out the surface with a cotton rag to remove the bits of rust that remain.

-Now get a dampened rag (with isopropyl alcohol) and wipe out the frame to remove all the sanding dust.
+Now, get a dampened rag (with isopropyl alcohol) to wipe out the frame, and remove all the sanding dust.

-For repairing the dents and holes in your metal frame, first sand the metal paint off the surface using a coarse-grit sandpaper.
+To repair the dents and holes in your metal frame, first sand the metal paint off the surface using coarse-grit sandpaper.

-Now when you have repaired your metal shower door frame, its time to get them painted.
+Now that you have repaired your metal shower door frame, it’s time to get them painted.

-Things you will need to paint a metal door frame of your shower room includes:
+Things you will need to repaint a metal door frame of your shower room include:

 - Drop Cloths